MickNabewata/spo-site-templates/Communication Site/ReadMe.md

 # Communication Site
-A simple template of Teams site.
+A simple template of Communication site.

 # Functions
 - Navigations